 The album produced two singles, Sex Shooter (which preceded the album) and Blue Limousine, but Apollonia 6 did not tour to support the album, and Apollonia made it clear to Prince that her career goals did not involve staying with the group.

-There was a plan to make videos for every song on the album, but it appears that only Sex Shooter, Blue Limousine and Ooo She She Wa Wa were filmed, with Sex Shooter the only one to be broadcast, while the others remained unreleased.
+There was a plan to make videos for every song on the album, but it appears that only Happy Birthday, Mr. Christian, Sex Shooter, Blue Limousine and Ooo She She Wa Wa were filmed before the whole project was canceled.

 The album reached number 62 on the US Billboard 200 Chart, and number 24 on the Billboard Soul LP’s Chart.